Transform Interactions with Advanced Conversation Design

 Goal-oriented

 Anytime someone interacts with a chatbot, they have a goal in mind for the conversation.
 The design should allow the user and the system to achieve this goal as quickly as possible.
-In order to accomplish this, there needs to be sufficient research to understand what users want.
+To accomplish this, there needs to be sufficient research to understand what users want.

 Context-aware

-Responses in human interaction naturally fall into the context of the conversation, but systems don’t always do this well if they’re overly automated.
-While designing, it’s important to anticipate what users want and expect during each stage of the communication process to help your system respond appropriately and in a current and context-aware way.
+Responses in human interaction naturally fall into the context of the conversation, but an overly automated AI system cannot always do this well.
+In conversational design, it’s important to anticipate what users want and expect during each stage of the communication process to help your system respond appropriately and contextually.

 Quick and clear

-Users often choose to use a chatbot over other available methods of communication because they want quick answers in a hassle-free way.
-Good design uses unambiguous language and proceeds in a logical sequence to help users get to the point quickly.
+Users often choose to use a chatbot over other available methods of communication because they want quick answers, hassle-free.
+Good design uses unambiguous language and proceeds in a logical sequence to help users get to the answer quickly.

 Turn-based